yurigushiken/ier_analysis-2/README.md

 ### Finding 1: Developmental Trajectory in Event Processing

-Analysis of tri-argument fixation patterns reveals significant developmental changes across the studied age range, with notable improvements observed in older infant cohorts.
+Analysis of tri-argument fixation patterns reveals developmental changes across the studied age range, with notable improvements observed in older infant cohorts.

 ### Finding 2: Shift From Motion-Tracking to Social-Semantic Processing